 Most mold air sampling kits are designed to collect samples over a forty-eight-hour period so leave the petri dish intact for as long as required.
 During this period, some of the mold spores floating in the air will settle into the open petri dish and start feeding on the microbial cultures for growth.
 Ensure that the conditions in the room remain the same throughout this phase by keeping windows and doors closed.

 After the forty-eight-hour sampling period has lapsed, carefully remove the open petri dish from its position and replace the lid.
 Depending on the model and type of lid on your testing kit, you may need to seal it further using removable tape.
 This will ensure that there is no air going into the petri dish in the growth phase.

-Now transfer the sealed petri dish into a dark space such inside a draw or sealed box.
-By keeping the petri dish in a dark space, any mold spores that had settled into the petri will start feeding on the microbial cultures and grow.
-Keep the petri there for at least two days before you check if there is any growth.
+Now transfer the sealed petri dish into a dark space such as inside a drawer or sealed box.
+By keeping the petri dish in a dark space, any mold spores that had settled into the Petri will start feeding on the microbial cultures and grow.
+Keep the Petri there for at least two days before you check if there is any growth.
 If there is no mold after two days, put it back and check again after every two days.

 Step 6- Testing Results

 You will know there is mold in the air if there is mold growth in the petri dish after the growth period.

 Here is how to determine the concentration of mold in the air from this DIY test:

 - After two days- Significant mold presence in the dish means you have a high concentration of mold in your house.
 Find a mold remediation service immediately.